synaptrixai/SpiLLI/README.md

 - Support our mission by sponsoring community events, hackathons, or development efforts.
 - Get featured as a supporter in our repository and community resources.
 - Contact us at [community@synaptrix.org](mailto:community@synaptrix.org) to learn more about sponsorship opportunities.

+# Getting Started

+## As an AI Host

+### Installation
+Download and install the SpiLLIHost app from the button above.
+The installation will automatically set up a host service on your computer.

+### Managing Services
+- **Windows:** Control the start/stop of the host service through Services settings.
+- **Ubuntu:** Use `systemctl` commands to manage the service.

+The host service typically runs by default after installation.

+### Hosting Models
+1. Visit [Agents Portal](https://agents.synaptrix.org/dechat/) and use the "Manage Hosted Models" button to:
+   - View your host nodes
+   - Add/remove models
+2. Alternatively, you can directly place a `.gguf` model files in the `Models` directory located at:
+   - **Ubuntu:** `/usr/bin/SpiLLIHost`
+   - **Windows:** `C:/Program Files (x86)/SpiLLIHost`

+## As an AI Developer
+Explore our [Tutorials](Tutorials) folder for example applications and ideas to help you develop your own projects.
+You can add this repository to your watch list or follow us on LinkedIn.
+We regularly update you via the Discussions section in the repository and via posts on LinkedIn on new tutorials, implementations and capability updates as the project advances.
+We will also be happy to feature your projects and ideas built using SpiLLI on these pages, just contact us with a draft on community@synaptrix.org or send us a pull request on this repository.

+## As a General AI User

+You can explore AI models and chat with models on the decentralized network using the [Agents Portal](https://agents.synaptrix.org/dechat/).
+Note you'll need to setup your encryption by importing a .p12 encryption file to interact with the models on the Agents Portal.
+The encryption protects your data over the network such that only you have access to your data.
+The steps to getting and importing the encryption file to your browser are shown in the Getting Started section on the Agents Portal.
+Your browser will prompt you to select the encryption file to use when interactive with the portal after it has been setup.